derMaxie/derMaxie/README.md

 I'm Maxie, a Web Developer and Bitcoiner based in Austria.

 ## About me
 🏢 Full time employed
 👨‍💻 HTML, CSS, JS, PHP
-🧠 Currently improving TypeScypt and React skills
+🧠 Currently improving my TypeScypt and React skills
 📫 Contact me on Nostr or Twitter
 📍 Einundzwanzig Stammtisch Salzburg